-This course provides hands-on experience in learning how automated accounting systems function.
-The microcomputer is used to record general ledger transactions, payroll, accounts receivable, accounts payable, and inventory management.
-Prerequisite: Accounting I with a "C" or better.
-Effective Spring 2005, if you are a Business major, you must have a "C" or better in all business courses to meet the requirements of the business degree program.
+This course provides hands-on experience in setting up a company, recording accounting events, troubleshooting entry errors, and preparing reports within an accounting software.
+Students will relate the workings of the journals and ledgers to the behind the scene functions and structure of an accounting software.
+Prerequisite: Grade of "C" or higher in BUSN-0101 Accounting I. Effective Spring 2005, if you are a Business major, you must have a "C" or better in all business courses to meet the requirements of the business degree programs.